 Sustainability

 My approach to theatre design is inextricable from my belief that any use of materials necessarily has an effect on the environment around us.
-In the context of theatre, which is by nature ephemeral, this means that I hold myself accountable for way in which materials are treated and used in the short time that they spend contributing to my designs.
+In the context of theatre, which is by nature ephemeral, this means that I hold myself accountable for the ways in which materials are treated and used in the short time that they spend contributing to my designs.

 I am Carbon Literacy Trained and have signed up to the EcoStage Pledge, both of which help guide me as I design.
 Coming from an Earth Sciences and Physics background, I love taking knowledge from these disciplines and responding to it creatively in my work, deepening the extent to which I aim to share the stage with nature.

 Practically speaking, this involves a high percentage of reuse; collaborating with old materials, adapting sets and costumes to create something new, and challenging every idea against the realities of how it might be realised, while still allowing myself to imagine new and exciting possibilities.
-Alongside this, I commit to, and if necessary take a lead on, hitting at least Theatre Green Book baseline standard with every production I design, with a higher aim of achieving Intermediate standard whenever possible.
+Alongside this I commit to, and if necessary take a lead on, hitting at least Theatre Green Book baseline standards with every production I design, with a higher aim of achieving Intermediate standard whenever possible.
 I am constantly searching for new techniques and effects that I can incorporate into my designs to develop this way of working further.